 As soon as reasonably possible after the interview, the Investigator will send you a typed transcript of the interview.
 This transcript will form the basis of your evidence.

-The information provided to you in advance or during your interview has been disclosed to you for the purposes of the Ombudsman’s investigation in accordance with the Local Government Act 2000 and should be held in strictest confidence and should not be shared with anyone other than a legal or other adviser.
+The information provided to you in advance or during your interview has been disclosed to you for the purposes of our investigation in accordance with the Local Government Act 2000 and should be held in strictest confidence and should not be shared with anyone other than a legal or other adviser.
 Further disclosure may amount to a breach of the Code.

-In addition you should not discuss the evidence you intend to provide at interview or contained within any witness statement or document provided with persons who may be involved in the investigation, whether directly or indirectly, as such contact may prejudice the Ombudsman’s investigation and be construed as a similar breach of the Code.
+In addition you should not discuss the evidence you intend to provide at interview or contained within any witness statement or document provided with persons who may be involved in the investigation, whether directly or indirectly, as such contact may prejudice our investigation and be construed as a similar breach of the Code.